AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 **Hands Free Spellcasting:** Using your Demon’s power you can cast spells while keeping your hands free for other activities.
 The effort of doing so still requires that you set your Grit to zero or a make WIL Save as usual.

 **Inherited Knowledge:** Choose a Topic based on your Demon’s prior host.
-You may ask questions about that Topic as per the Archivist’s Archive.
+You may ask questions about that Topic as per the Archivist’s Deep Lore ability.
 ### Advanced Abilities
 Pick one Advanced Ability at character creation.
 Gain more by spending XP equal to twice the number of Advanced Abilities you currently have.
  * **Demonic Sight:** Your Demon has learned to share its spiritual senses with you, allowing you to sense the presence and nature of nearby magical or supernatural energies.